 - Add divider panels

 If you live with someone else, you can still make the space unique and individual to your needs.
-Consider storing clothes in the open on racks and add divider panels to break up the room.
+Consider storing clothes in the open on racks and adding divider panels to break up the room.

 Choosing the Right Moving Company